Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 Prevention of bruxism

 “My boyfriend grinds his teeth terribly at night, if I wake up, then falling asleep is not an option at all!
-The creak is in the whole apartment.
-He himself does not believe ... ”(from the comments).
+There is creaking throughout the entire apartment.
+He doesn’t believe it himself…” (from comments).

 Bruxism is

-Synonyms: occlusal neurosis, odonterism, bruxomania, Karolyi effect, masticatory muscle parafunction.
+Synonyms: occlusal neurosis, odonterism, bruxomania, “Karolyi effect”, parafunction of masticatory muscles.

-An interesting fact: the phenomenon of bruxism is mentioned in the Old and New Testaments, in particular, where the phrase “weeping and gnashing of teeth” describes the fate of sinners in hell.
+Interesting fact: the phenomenon of bruxism is mentioned in the Old and New Testaments, in particular, where the phrase “weeping and gnashing of teeth” describes the fate of sinners in hell.

-Do you grind your teeth in your sleep
+Do you grind your teeth in your sleep?

 Signs of bruxism are numerous and may include:

-Repeated violation of dentures (fillings, crowns).
+Repeated damage to dentures (fillings, crowns).

 Damaged tooth enamel, exposing deeper layers.